 High winds and windblown debris can easily break unprotected windows.
-Besides the damage to the windows, wind or debris entering your building has the potential to cause interior damage and injure occupants.
-Protecting windows not only helps you avoid structural damage; it also reduces the likelihood that occupants will be hurt by broken glass and debris.
+Besides the damage to the windows, wind, glass and debris entering your building has the potential to cause interior damage and injure occupants.
 If you are not able to install storm shutters, be sure to invest in plywood covers.
 Keep pre-drilled plywood coverings in an easily accessible storage area that will allow you to do a quick installation before the arrival of a severe hurricane or evacuation.